 We're a little in honoring the Halloween holiday—which just so happens to be named after Michael Myers' movie franchise (also not true)—we're going to rank all of the Halloween movies that feature this beloved serial killer.

-Note: Halloween III isn't on the list because it doesn't actually feature Michael Myers so we left it out.
+Note: If you notice Halloween III isn't on the list, that's because it doesn't feature Michael Myers so we left it out.

 4. Halloween (2018)

 We've already looked at the 2007 reboot of Halloween that didn't do such a great job with our beloved serial killer.

 Thankfully, we can just pretend that movie (and its sequel) never happened, because this is the Halloween reboot fans have patiently waited for all these years.

 Director David Gordon Green clearly understood what made Myers such an iconic character and he kept those elements while adding his own touch.
 Oh, and having Jamie Lee Curtis back certainly didn't hurt.

 3. Halloween H20: 20 Years Later (1998)

 After a bit of a mediocre patch in the middle, Jamie Lee Curtis came back to reprise her role as Laurie Strode.

 This one completely ignores the story developments of everything that came before it with the exception of Halloween and Halloween II.
 The mixture of the film getting back to its roots and continuing the original story is what makes this film great.